EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

    - `centered` Indicates that the line grows from the center instead of the start position.
    - `repeat`: Section for repeating a line when the formation needs to grow.
       - Repeat lines that reach a size of 0 will not repeat further.
+      - The keyword 'alternating' indicates that every 1st, 3rd, and every other uneven repeating line will fill from end to start instead of from start to end.
+         - This 'alternating' keyword can be combined with centered and will still be relevant for some regular formations when ships move to earlier positions.
 - `arc`: Begins a partial or full circle.
    - Angle start and end positions are always interpreted clockwise from start to end (to avoid ambiguity).
    - `start [polar] [radius|width|height] <x#> <y#>` The location where to start an arc within a formation.